California Golden Bears rugby: History

 Rugby began play at Cal in 1882 and continued until 1886, when it was replaced by American football.
 During the next decade, American football was becoming an increasingly violent sport - the ball carrier would often be pushed and pulled up the field by his own players in massive formations that often resulted in serious injuries.
 In 1905, 18 deaths and 159 injuries were reported in various football competitions.
 That year President Theodore Roosevelt lobbied Ivy League representatives to alter the game in order to eliminate or at least reduce its prevalent injuries.
 This resulted in numerous rule changes agreed upon by the majority of American schools.

-Led by Cal and Stanford, universities of the West Coast took a different path - eliminating America football and changing their game to Rugby union.
+Led by Cal and Stanford, universities of the West Coast took a different path, eliminating America football and changing their game to Rugby union.
 Other schools that made the switch included Nevada, St. Mary's, Santa Clara, and USC (in 1911).
 Because the switch to rugby occurred only on the West Coast, the number of teams to play against remained small.
 This led to schools scheduling games against local clubs and reaching out to rugby powers in Australia, New Zealand, as well as Canada.

-Cal and Stanford traditional rivalry game –the Big Game, became a rugby union match.
-With the winner invited by the British Columbia Rugby Union to a tournament in Vancouver over the Christmas holidays to play for the Cooper Keith Trophy.
-While, Cal won the Cooper cup in 1910, in total it only won three Big Games during this 9 year period.
-Due to various causes, including students frustration with the results, the Associated Students of the University of California voted to leave the agreement, and along with other west coast universities, return to American football.
+Cal and Stanford's traditional rivalry game–the Big Game–became a rugby union match, with the winner invited by the British Columbia Rugby Union to a tournament in Vancouver over the Christmas holidays to play for the Cooper Keith Trophy.
+While Cal won the Cooper cup in 1910, in total it only won three Big Games during this 9 year period.
+Due to various causes, including students' frustration with the results, the Associated Students of the University of California voted to leave the agreement, and along with other west coast universities, return to American football.
 From 1906 to 1914, Cal's rugby record was 78 wings, 21 losses and 10 ties.
 Following the switch back to football, Cal continued to play rugby, but it was officially considered to be a "minor" sport.